 Once you have a glimpse of the project and its goals you can continue to the next phase.

 2. Concept Development Phase

 There are many different ways to develop software applications.

-I prefer to follow design first approach.
+I prefer to follow the design-first approach.

-It also gives tangible results to your stakeholders.
+However, it gives tangible results to your stakeholders.

-They will be more engaged in the whole project when a difficult process of software development is simplified to images of the future product.
+They’ll be more engaged in the whole project when a difficult process of software development is simplified to images of the future product.

-Another aspect of Concept development is technical.
+Another aspect of the Concept Development Phase is technical.

 Sometimes the required product is totally unique.
 Or it has specific requirements that don’t have analogs.
 And no available solution will provide the desired outcome.